brattonross/astro-playground/README.md

 ## Structured Stories

 Components can be organized into a tree structure by using `--` in the filename to indicate a nested story.
-For example, the filename `Components--Buttons--Primary.astro` would result in a tree like:
+For example, the filename `Components--Buttons--Primary.stories.astro` would result in a tree like:

 ```txt
 Components